-6. Pivot the keyboard slightly upward as shown by arrow 1.
-Then turn the keyboard over as shown by arrow 2.
+6. Pivot the keyboard slightly upward as shown by arrow 🖪 until you can see the connectors on the bottom side of the keyboard.
+Then turn over the keyboard as shown by arrow 2

-7. Put the keyboard on the palm rest as shown and detach the connectors.
+7. Put the keyboard on the palm rest and detach the connectors.
 Then remove the keyboard.